zeynep-ty/Earthquake-Damage-Prediction-and-Rental-Prices-in-Istanbul/README.md

     - Casualty Ratio: proportion of predicted minor injuries, hospitalizations, severe injuries, and fatalities relative to the neighborhood population
  - Conduct exploratory data analysis (EDA) to observe trends and outliers
  - Perform statistical tests and correlation analysis to see how rent relates to risk and property factors
- - Visualize results using charts and maps to highlight spatial patterns
+ - Visualize results using charts to highlight patterns

 ## Hypotheses
   - **H1 - Earthquake Risk vs Rent:**